 Fort Stevenson State Park rents its seasonal staff cabin when not needed to house park staff.
 Seasonal housing has heat, kitchenette and bathrooms.

 Small, medium or large shelters are available for rent and reservation at all state parks except Sully Creek.
 Reservations may be made 1 year in advance by calling the park directly.
-Prices are based on shelter size and capacity:
+Prices are based on shelter size and capacity.
+See the Fees and Facilities Brochure or our reservation system for pricing.

 Meeting rooms and large group facilities are available for rent and reservations may be made up to 1 year in advance by calling the park directly.